jenkinsci/acceptance-test-harness/docs/CONTRIBUTING.md

 ## Dealing with fragile/broken tests

-Test is determined fragile/broken when it is failing despite no defects is present in tested component.
+Test is determined fragile/broken when it is failing despite no defects are present in tested component.

 - JIRA issue will be created notifying author of the test or plugin authors.
   - Test can be fixed or moved away to the sources of the plugin.